PeoplePlusAI/Jan-Ki-Baat/README.md

 ## The Solution

-**Jan Ki Baat** offers a simple, scalable, and cost-effective solution to this disconnect.
+**JKB** offers a simple, scalable, and cost-effective solution to this disconnect.
 By enabling citizens to provide real-time feedback through phone calls, JKB bridges the gap between policy-makers and the public, transforming how governments listen and respond.

 - **Single Access Point**: A single phone number allows citizens to share feedback about public services.
 - **AI-Powered Conversations**: Using AI voice bots, we enable natural conversations in multiple languages, making the system accessible to citizens from all walks of life.